youshido-php/GraphQL/README.md

             'name'    => 'Post', // name of our type – "Post" 'fields'  => [
-                'title'   => new StringType(),  // defining the "title" field, type - String 'summary' => new StringType(),  // defining the "summary" field, type is also String ],
+                'title'   => new StringType(),  // defining the "title" field, type - String 'summary' => new StringType(),  // defining the "summary" field, also a String type ],
             'resolve' => function () {          // this is a resolve function
-                return [                        // for now it will return a static array with data "title"   => "New approach in API has been revealed", "summary" => "This post will describe a new approach to create and maintain APIs", ];
+                return [                        // for now it will return a static array with data "title"   => "New approach in API has been revealed", "summary" => "This post describes a new approach to create and maintain APIs", ];
             }
         ])